cmu-hgc-mac/hgcal-module-testing-gui/README.md

 rm = pyvisa.ResourceManager()
 rm.list_resources()
 ```
 In some cases, it is needed to add the argument `'@py'` to the `ResourceManager()` intialization.
 Ignore the `'ASRL1::INSTR'` and `'ASRL2::INSTR'` resources.
-The resource name for the RS232 includes `USB0::INSTR`; look for something similar.
+The resource name for our RS232 includes `USB0::INSTR`; look for something similar.
 If you are using GPIB, the resource name will include `GPIB`.
 To confirm it is correct, you can run from the same python shell:
 ```
 my_instrument = rm.open_resource('ASRL/dev/ttyUSB0::INSTR')
 print(my_instrument.query('*IDN?'))
 ```
 The power supply's make and model should be printed if you have found the correct string.
+This string will be used in your configuration file as the field `HVResource`.
 If you at some time change which port the power supply is plugged into, this string may change.
+If this isn't a problem, continue.
+If you prefer to avoid this, run `ls -l /dev/serial/by-id` and choose the link for the `ttyUSB` string you just found.
+This will not change when the usb cable is unplugged, and you can use that string instead for `HVResource` if you also set `HVDiscoveryMode` to `by-id` in the configuration file.

 Lastly, create a configuration file with `writeconfig.py`.
 Open the python script in a text editor and change the values in the dictionary:
 * `DebugMode`: initial value of the GUI's Debug Mode; keep this true for now!
 * `DefaultFontSize`: font of the GUI; matters depending on the resolution of your monitor: if the monitor is 1920x1080, 15 is good
 * `TestingPCOpSys`: operating system of the testing PC: 'Centos7' or 'Alma9'
+* `HexactrlSWBranch`: branch of `hexactrl-sw` you use.
+Should be `ROCv3` for everyone, but if you are using the `feature-alma9` branch instead, set this to `feature-alma9`
 * `TrenzHostname`: list of the hostnames of your Trenz FPGAs
 * `MACSerial`: two-letter code for modules made by the MAC
 * `DataLoc`: path to where you want test results to be stored